i-ron-y/eslint-starter-file-generator/README.md

 <br />
 ##### Output for 2 arguments:

-A file with a user-defined name, in `js`, `json`, or `yaml` format according to user input, will be outputted in the same directory where `eslint-starter-file-generator.py` is found.
+A file with a user-provided name, in `js`, `json`, or `yaml` format according to user input, will be outputted in the same directory where `eslint-starter-file-generator.py` is found.
 <br />
 <br />
 <br />